The 9 key benefits of cloud computing in healthcare

 Traditionally, IT departments have backed up their systems and stored them on devices in multiple locations.
 This process is manual and prone to error, with devices that take up physical space.

-In healthcare, having the most up-to-date, accurate and accessible information can mean life or death.
-Most HCOs rely on electronic medical records and patient care systems that are critical to patient care and must be accurate 24/7 without downtime.
+Most HCOs need to rely on electronic medical records and patient care systems that are critical to patient care — these must be accurate and accessible 24/7 without downtime.

 An advantage of cloud computing in healthcare (and all industries) is that cloud-based data recovery provides increased reliability and reduced downtime over on-premises deployment.
 Downtime is reduced because the recovery is automated as opposed to the manual processes involved in traditional backup models.